chnnary/glafsVer14/README.md

-# 🔥 GLAFS – Gas Leak Alarm and Fire Safety
+# 🔥 GLAFS – Gas Leak Alarm and Fire System

 **GLAFS** (Gas Leak Alarm and Fire Safety) is a **mobile and web-integrated application** designed to **detect**, **log**, and **respond** to gas leaks and fire hazards in real-time.
 It also allows **remote control of LPG valves**, enhancing home and workplace safety.